 We hold the legal rights to salmon fishings on many rivers in Scotland, working to conserve the environment and enable recreation activities to take place.

-With the exception of those purchased with the Fochabers, Glenlivet and Applegirth estates, these salmon fishings form part of the regalia minora and are a property right for which the title can be transferred separately from land.
+These salmon fishings form part of the regalia minora and are a property right for which the title can be transferred separately from land.
 This means the right is not necessarily bound to the land where the fishings are located, and so even when the shore or riverbank is privately owned, fishings may still be vested in the Crown.
 The right includes both salmon and sea trout, known collectively as migratory fish.

 Conservation is a vital element of this business activity and we employ a number of measures in order to protect the salmon stock.
 To guard against overfishing, each tenancy has a strict limit on the number of rods that may fish at any one time.
 Tenants are also required to comply with all conservation measures put forward by the district salmon fishery board in addition to statutory regulations.

 For example, to protect valuable spawning stock from exploitation, long-term leases of headwater fisheries in the Tweed system were granted in favour of The River Tweed Commission.

 Since the late 1980s we have also supported a policy of conservation by retaining coastal netting stations in hand and un-let.
 Around 44 of these remain spread from the Borders to Caithness and annual fishery board assessment payments are still made on many of these coastal fishings through which further contributions are made by The Crown Estate to the conservation of wild salmon stocks.